DrPaulBrewer/single-market-robot-simulator/README.md

 Technology can be frustrating, and having a conversation about frustration that also involves lacking useful notes and being ill-prepared, is often mutually frustrating and tends to be a waste of time.
 If that seems arrogant, imagine I am talking about myself.

 I lack useful notes on what happens if the software is run on unsuitable machines.

-And I'm ill-prepared to answer questions for free when I spent years producing the free software for free and co-wrote the first peer-reviewed research article for free (that the journal publisher will hide behind a paywall in lieu of a few thousand dollars, while in tech we thankfully can release free software for free).
-Like most people, I need to make some money.
+And I'm ill-prepared to answer questions for free when I spent years producing the free software for free and co-wrote the first peer-reviewed research article for free (that the publisher will hide behind a paywall in lieu of a few thousand dollars, while in tech we thankfully can release free software for free).
+No external funding sources have sponsored the development of this software.
+If this simulation software helps with the goals of your organization -- and is saving money by providing a head-start on research or teaching projects -- then your organization should become a financial sponsor.
+In such a case, please contact me.

+I wrote above that I might lack notes or be ill-prepared.

 Keep in mind that you might also lack useful notes or be ill-prepared (i.e. it doesn't work but you don't know why and you didn't write anything down about the error messages or exactly what you did; or your question is about how to construct a simulation without reading the documentation or studying other examples).

 But on a happier note...